 The gallery has everything from an Albatros biplane to a 38cm howitzer.
 Highlights for me were the set of medals given for increasing numbers of injuries: 1, 2, 3, 4 and 5(!).
 Unimaginable.

-And then there is another moving painting: the war painter Albin Egger Lienz’s The Nameless 1914, a dark, depressing expressionist illustration of the subsuming of individual identity in a killing corps.
+And there is another moving painting: the war painter Albin Egger Lienz’s The Nameless 1914, a dark, depressing expressionist illustration of the subsuming of individual identity in a killing corps.

 WWI to the end of WWII

-Nothing really compares to the horrors of WWI, but the cruel banality of the various Nazi memorabilia comes close, reminding me of the similar exhibit in the House of Austrian History.
+Nothing really compares to the displayed horrors of WWI, but the cruel banality of the various Nazi memorabilia comes close, reminding me of the similar exhibit in the House of Austrian History.

-Perhaps the most iconic exhibit here is the US military jeep, famous for carrying four military police in central Vienna (one each from the UK, the US, Russia and France) after allied forces occupied the city.
+Perhaps the most iconic exhibit here is the US military jeep famous for carrying four military police in central Vienna (one each from the UK, the US, Russia and France) after allied forces occupied the city.
 You might know it from the film, The Third Man.

 And, finally, the gallery for the Austrian navy.

 I’ve only scratched the surface of the hundreds of exhibits at the Heeresgeschichtliches Museum, not to mention the artillery halls or outside tank displays (that I missed).
 Anyone with an interest in history or military history will find the galleries a joy.